 Use Mindmaven’s email template checklist to instantly craft thoughtful follow-up emails that will strengthen relationships.

 3-Steps To Write a Great Follow-Up Email

 An effective follow-up email has three components:

-Component I: Thank You
+Step 1: Thank You

-Saying “Thank you” is usually a given in follow-up emails, so why even mention it?
-Simple: Because gratitude is one of the most powerful ways to make a connection.
+“Thank you” is usually a given in follow-up emails, so why even mention it?
+Because gratitude is one of the most powerful ways to make a connection.

 Using sentences like, “I really appreciated the time you spent with me today.
-I hope it was time well spent for you, too” or, “Let me start by saying thank you for your time today” are a great place to start.
+I hope it was time well spent for you too,” or, “Let me start by saying thank you for your time today,” are a great place to start.